metal3-io/metal3-docs/design/hostclaim-multitenancy-and-hybrid-clusters.md

   an arbitrary workload described by an OS image and an initial configuration.
   The user does not need to know exactly which resource is used and may not have full control over this resource (typically no BMC access).
+* Using BareMetalHosts defined in other clusters.
+Support as described here will be limited to the use with cluster-api.

 ### Non-Goals